LGBTQ employment discrimination in the United States: Constitutional interpretation

 The landmark LGBTQ rights case came in 2015 with the Supreme Court’s decision in Obergefell v.
 Hodges that guaranteed Fourteenth Amendment protections and liberties to same-sex couples.
 The majority held the prohibition against same-sex marriage from multiple states as unconstitutional and reflected both the judicial precedent and historical reasoning approach in their ruling.
 Further, the Court extended their argument by claiming that there was no legal argument for refusing same-sex couples the right to marry in any state.
 In the opinion, the Court reflects on de Tocqueville's description of marriage as "'the foundation of the family and of society, without which there would be neither civilization nor progress,'" from Maynard v.
 Hill (1888).
 Again, opponents of this interpretation claim the Supreme Court is overstepping their constitutional authority however, the majority definitively states that "when the rights of persons are violated, 'the Constitution requires redress by the courts.'"

 LGBT people's experiences of workplace discrimination and Harassment

 In 2020, 8.9% of employed LGBT people, including 11.3% of LGBT employees of color and 6.5% of white LGBT employees, reported being fired or not hired because of their sexual orientation or gender identity.
 29.0% of LGBT employees of color said they were not hired because of their LGBT status, compared to 18.3% of white LGBT employees.
 Over half of LGBT employees who experienced discrimination or harassment at work (57.0%) said their boss or coworkers did or said something that indicated the unfair treatment was motivated by religious beliefs.
 In comparison to 49.4% of white LGBT employees, nearly two-thirds (63.5%) of LGBT employees of color said religion was a motivating factor in their workplace discrimination experiences.

+Despite widespread discrimination, another study has reported that only 71% of American adults think that sexual orientation is a protected characteristic under employment nondiscrimination laws.
+Sexual minorities are as uninformed as heterosexual individuals that sexual orientation is legally protected from employment discrimination.